-In accordance with the requirements of title II of the Americans with Disabilities Act of 1990 ("ADA"), the Indiana Supreme Court will not discriminate against qualified individuals with disabilities on the basis of disability in its services, programs, or activities.
+In accordance with the requirements of title II of the Americans with Disabilities Act of 1990 ("ADA"), the Indiana Supreme Court will not discriminate against qualified individuals with either physical or mental disabilities in its services, programs, or activities.

 The Indiana Supreme Court does not discriminate on the basis of disability in its hiring or employment practices and complies with all regulations promulgated by the U.S. Equal Employment Opportunity Commission under title I of the ADA.

 The Indiana Supreme court will generally, upon request, provide appropriate aids and services leading to effective communication for qualified persons with disabilities so they can participate equally in the Indiana Supreme Court's programs, services, and activities, including qualified sign language interpreters, documents in Braille, and other ways of making information and communications accessible to people who have speech, hearing, or vision impairments.

 The Indiana Supreme Court will make all reasonable modifications to policies and programs to ensure that people with disabilities have an equal opportunity to enjoy all of its programs, services, and activities.
 For example, individuals with service animals are welcomed in the Indiana Supreme Court's offices, even where pets are generally prohibited.

 Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service, or activity of the Indiana Supreme Court should contact the office of the ADA Coordinator as soon as possible but no later than 48 hours before the scheduled event.

 The ADA does not require the Indiana Supreme Court to take any action that would fundamentally alter the nature of its programs or services, or impose an undue financial or administrative burden.